josh20ny/ICPF-Final/README.md

 # Note in order to run properly with main.m

-In order to make sure the code runs properly, make sure that whichever folder you are in when you run main is organized as follows:
+In order to make sure the code runs properly, make sure that whichever folder you are in, when you run **main.m**, is organized as follows:

 ![Image](https://github.com/josh20ny/ICPF-Final/blob/master/Organization%20Schematics.png)

 You can pull all of the source codes from each of the files in **src** and the **cells.mat** from the **data** file.

+---

 # Main